espruino/EspruinoTools/README.md

   -b baudRate              : Set the baud rate of the serial connection
-                               No effect when using USB, default: 9600 --no-ble                 : Disables Bluetooth Low Energy (using the 'noble' module) --list                   : List all available devices and exit
+                               No effect when using USB, default: 9600 --no-ble                 : Disables Bluetooth Low Energy (using the 'noble' module) --remote peer-id         : Enables WebRTC connections to a phone (copy the Peer ID from espruino.com/ide/remote) --list                   : List all available devices and exit

   --listconfigs            : Show all available config options and exit